mrsandipandas/Udacity_Advanced-Lane-Lines-P4/README.md

 [image6]: ./results/histogram.png "Histogram"
 [image7]: ./results/polinomy.png "Polynomial"

+Initially, I started off with the calibration and then moved on to the individual frame and finally to the pipeline for the video processing.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.